Reconstruction Acts: Reconstruction Act

-Tennessee did not have occupation government, because it had ratified the 14th Amendment.
+Tennessee did not have an occupation government, because it had ratified the 14th Amendment.
+Instead, federal troops would remain stationed in the state to maintain order rather than military rule.

 On January 3, 1867, Representatives Thaddeus Stevens and James Mitchell Ashley introduced a pair of substitutes for the Bingham bill which provided procedures for the creation of new state governments in the seceded states.
 Both proposals required universal manhood suffrage, disfranchisement and disqualification of certain former Confederate officials, and a guarantee of equal civil rights as conditions for readmission.
 Stevens and Ashley agreed that the existing reconstruction governments were illegitimate and ought to be replaced.
 The Bingham, Stevens, and Ashley proposals were all referred back to the Joint Committee on Reconstruction on January 28 for further study.
 The bill was reintroduced on behalf of the Joint Committee by Senator George Henry Williams of Oregon on February 6.
 Rather than establish requirements for readmission of civilian governments, the committee draft made the states "subject to the military authority of the United States" in order to "protect all persons in their rights of person and property, to suppress insurrection, disorder, and violence, and to punish ... all disturbers of the public peace and criminals."
 The bill was attacked on the grounds that it violated the guarantee clause of the United States Constitution and sought to try civilians in military courts.
 Supporters cited the principle of vae victis and the Constitution's necessary and proper clause, arguing that martial law would be a temporary means to preserve order until republican governments could be established.
 Amendments proposed by Representatives Bingham and James G. Blaine of Maine which sought to ensure that military control was terminated upon adoption of a republican constitution, universal manhood suffrage, and adoption of the Fourteenth Amendment failed badly, and the bill passed the House as a purely military measure for the preservation of order.

 In the Senate, the bill passed with the Blaine amendment establishing the conditions for the end of military rule and readmission (as proposed by Senator John Sherman of Ohio).
 It was returned to the House, where the amendment was objected to.
 It eventually passed the House with two further amendments, one disfranchising those rebels who would be excluded from office under the insurrection clause of the Fourteenth Amendment and another declaring existing reconstructed state governments "provisional" and subject to military authority.
 President Johnson vetoed the bill, arguing that its premises were false and it was unconstitutional, but both houses of Congress overrode his veto to make the Reconstruction Act law on March 2, 1867.